Clapperboard iOS app and photo extension

 Challenges & Learnings

-I found AV Foundation the hardest thing about making this application as I have had zero experience with it before creating this app.
-I also learned during the process of creating the app how to communicate with users and how to gather their requirements effectively and how to tell them how you can’t do certain things in code due API restrictions etc.
+I found AV Foundation the hardest part of making this application, as I had no experience with it before creating this app.
+I also learned during the process of creating the app how to communicate with users, gather their requirements effectively, and explain to them what you can’t do in code due to API restrictions, etc.

 Outcome / Results